keesiemeijer/php-basics-tutorial/README.md

 ## Variables.

-Let's start with a thing called variables.
+Let's start with a thing called "variables".
 In computer programming, a variable can hold a value.
 Variables in PHP start with a dollar sign followed by the name of the variable.

 ```php
 <?php $my_variable = 'I want to learn PHP'; ?>